ariefrahmansyah/ariefrahmansyah.dev/content/info.md

 ### Long, 1st person

 Hi, my name is Arief Rahmansyah and I'm a Software and Machine Learning Engineer.
 I grew up in Indonesia and studied at Sriwijaya University, where I graduated with a Bachelor's degree in Computer Science.
-My first job after college was as a Software Engineer at Tokopedia, an Indonesia's unicorn e-commerce startup, where I worked on the payment system.
-I then moved to Gojek, first Indonesia's decacorn, as a Machine Learning Engineer.
+My first job after college was as a Software Engineer at Tokopedia, Indonesia's unicorn e-commerce startup, where I worked on the payment system.
+I then moved to Gojek, first Indonesia's decacorn, working as a Machine Learning Engineer to democratize and scale machine learning across organizations.
 I live in Singapore, where I love reading, running, and traveling.

 ### Long, 3rd person

 Arief Rahmansyah is a Software and Machine Learning Engineer.
 He grew up in Indonesia and studied at Sriwijaya University, where he graduated with a Bachelor's degree in Computer Science.
-His first job after college was as a Software Engineer at Tokopedia, an Indonesia's unicorn e-commerce startup, where he worked on the payment system.
-He then moved to Gojek, first Indonesia's decacorn, as a Machine Learning Engineer.
+His first job after college was as a Software Engineer at Tokopedia, Indonesia's unicorn e-commerce startup, where he worked on the payment system.
+He then moved to Gojek, first Indonesia's decacorn, working as a Machine Learning Engineer to democratize and scale machine learning across organizations.
 Arief lives in Singapore, where he loves reading, running, and traveling.

 ### Short, 1st person